oduwsdl/CarbonDate/README.md

 ## How to add your module

-Name your module's main script as `cdGet\<Module name\>.py`.
+Name your module's main script as `cdGet<ModuleName>.py`.
 If your module relies on extra code in a different folder you may bring this directory into the modules directory, the CarbonDate library will ignore subfolders while loading modules.
-If the extra code is not in a subfolder, after copying it to the `./modules` folder, add the file names into the config file, under `SystemUtility` field.
+If the extra code is not in a subfolder, after copying it to the `./modules` folder, add the file names into the config file under the `SystemUtility` field.

 And ensure the entry function is named
 ```